Bolt only charges 15% commission on all completed trips, excluding booking fees and tolls.

 A breakdown is shown as part of the deduction summary in your monthly invoices:

-App orders refer to Taxify Commission whereas Booking fee is the sum of Passenger Service Levy Fee, Booking Fee and CTP Fee for all trips within the time frame stated in the invoice.
+App orders refer to Bolt Commission whereas Booking fee is the sum of Passenger Service Levy Fee, Booking Fee and CTP Fee for all trips within the time frame stated in the invoice.